USS Eldorado: WW II, commissioning

-On January 27, 1945, after rehearsal landings in Hawaii, the command ship sailed for the Marianas and further preparations for the landing on Iwo Jima.
-The ship also carried General Holland Smith, USMC, and his staff, and Secretary of the Navy James Forrestal and his party when it sailed from Saipan on February 16 for Iwo Jima.
-The Eldorado lay off Iwo Jima from February 19 to March 9, its passengers directing operations ashore and afloat.
+On 27 January 1945, after rehearsal landings in Hawaii, the command ship sailed for the Marianas and further preparations for the landing on Iwo Jima.
+The ship also carried General Holland Smith, USMC, and his staff, and Secretary of the Navy James Forrestal and his party when it sailed from Saipan on 16 February for Iwo Jima.
+The Eldorado lay off Iwo Jima from 19 February to 9 March, its passengers directing operations ashore and afloat.
 It served as headquarters for war correspondents, and broadcast directly from the beachhead to the people at home through its facilities.
 One of these correspondents was Joe Rosenthal of the Associated Press, who took the famous American flag-raising photo on Mount Suribachi.